American Shorthair Cat Temperament & Personality

 The American Shorthair is known for being a moderate-energy cat breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 8-15 lbs and lifespan of 15-20 yrs, the American Shorthair requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 8-15 lbs and lifespan of 15-20 yrs, the American Shorthair benefits from care tailored to its physical and behavioral profile.
 At 8-15 lbs with a life expectancy spanning 15-20 yrs, the American Shorthair represents one of the more balanced and adaptable cat breeds available.

 Family Compatibility